vashnavikashaudhan24-svg/Hospital-ER-Dashboard-PowerBI/README.md

 # Hospital-ER-Dashboard-PowerBI
-Hospital ER Dashboard project.
-Built with Power BI &amp; Excel.
-Analyzes 9,200+ patient encounters (Apr '23 - Oct '24) to optimize wait times (avg.
-35.3 min), identify peak hours (Mon, 7 PM, 11 PM), and improve patient satisfaction.
-Key insights for resource planning and better patient care.
+## Project  Objective
+This project aims to analyze Hospital Emergency Room (ER) data for 9,200+ patients using Power BI to provide comprehensive operational and patient experience insights.
+The objective is to track key performance indicators (KPIs) like Avg Wait Time and Patient Satisfaction, identify peak operational demand (Mondays, 7 PM/11 PM), and inform strategic decisions for resource allocation and efficiency across the hospital.